-- Because of slow acceleration and the space large vehicles require, you may need a much larger gap to enter traffic than you would in a car. - Acceleration varies with the load.
+- Because of slow acceleration and the space large vehicles require, you may need a much larger gap to enter traffic than you would in a car.
+Wait for a large enough gap in traffic to enter the road. - Acceleration varies with the load.
 Allow more room if your vehicle is heavily loaded. - Before you start across a road, make sure you can get all the way across before traffic reaches you.

-2.8 - Seeing Hazards
+2.8 - SEEING HAZARDS